raquo/Waypoint/README.md

  - Also sets the `href` attribute to the page's absolute URL
  - Ignores clicks when the user is holding a modifier key like Ctrl/Shift/etc. while clicking
    - In that case, the browser's default link action (e.g. open in new tab) will happen instead

+Waypoint also offers a version on version of navigateTo that accepts a `Signal[Page]` instead of `Page` – for cases when the page you want to navigate to changes over time.

 I encourage you to look at the implementation of the `navigateTo` method to learn how to create such custom Laminar modifiers yourself.